arielgee/Sage-Like/.misc/tasks.md

 * mention in the description (readme) that only my Sage preference were implemented

 * redesign the descovery view

 * mark feed as un-visited

 * function appendTagIL(index, title, desc, url) {; not using desc in listView. use it in tooltip(title)?

-* preference -> sidebar colors: write thr captions in the color input

-* dingbats folder in preferencefeeds folder